Rodgath/Dilaz-Metabox-Options/README.md

 require_once 'Dilaz-Metaboxes-Options/metabox.php';
 ```
 5. Open ```Dilaz-Metabox-Options``` folder and rename ```config-sample.php``` to ```config.php```.
 6. Open ```Dilaz-Metabox-Options/config.php``` and edit the parameters as you want.
-Simple guidelines are provided for each parameter setting.
+Simple guidelines are provided beside each parameter setting.
 7. Open ```Dilaz-Metabox-Options/options/options.php``` and add your metabox options.

+***

+__NOTE:__
-8. ```Dilaz-Metabox-Options/default-options.php``` contains default options that you can use.
+1. ```Dilaz-Metabox-Options/default-options.php``` contains default options as examples for all possible metabox fields.
-9. ```Dilaz-Metabox-Options/custom-options-sample.php``` contains default options that you can use.
+2. ```Dilaz-Metabox-Options/custom-options-sample.php``` contains examples showing how use actions hooks to add custom metabox option fields to any Dilaz Metabox implementation.